Unifying themes of our work

 Exploring the Capacity of Fungi to Interact with Photoautotrophic Microbes

 Of the estimated number of fungi that are believed exist on this planet (conservatively over 1.5 million species), less than 10% have been identified to date despite fungal diversity efforts over the past decade.
 Where are they all?
-Supported by a multi-institution NSF GoLife grant, we (with our fantastic collaborators) believe part of the answer may be 'in association with photoautotrophs' – i.e., plants, algae, and cyanobacteria.
-In addition to participating in thrilling field sampling trips around the globe to search for new species of fungi and algae/cyanobacteria, our lab is pursuing what we dub 'speed-dating' experiments in which we co-culture a diverse set of fungi and algae as a means of probing their propensity to interact.
-Our search for new species and these co-culturing experiments are ongoing, but we have noticed that the sort of fungal-algal sticking that Erik reported a few years ago can also be seen with other fungi in a species-specific and nutrient-dependent manner.
+Originally supported by a multi-institution NSF GoLife grant, we (with our fantastic collaborators) believe part of the answer may be 'in association with photoautotrophs' – i.e., plants, algae, and cyanobacteria.
+We have participated in thrilling field sampling trips around the globe in search for new species of fungi and algae/cyanobacteria and complement our field studies with co-culturing and have noticed that the sort of fungal-algal sticking that Erik reported a decade ago can also be seen with other fungi in a species-specific and nutrient-dependent manner.
+We are working to understand these "Franken-lichen" associations, and what they can tell us about extant fungal-algal/cyanobacterial associations found in nature.
 Stay tuned for more updates!

 Experimental Evolution of a Model Microbial Mutualism